Opportunities

 Individual scholars may apply but must include a letter of support from the tribal community that will benefit from their research.
 Researchers do not need to have an academic affiliation or academic background to apply.
 Fellowship funding supports the JCB’s commitment to knowledge sharing and digital and on-site access to its collection of materials focused on the history of the western hemisphere from the 15th through the 19th centuries.

-The Fellowship is available for periods of two to four months and includes a stipend of $2,250 per month.
-(Stipend amount will change to $2,500 as of July 1, 2024.)
+The Fellowship is available for periods of two to four months and includes a stipend of $2,500 per month.
 The JCB supports both residential and remote fellowships.
 Applications for this fellowship are accepted and awarded on a rolling basis.

 Awards are open to U.S. citizens and foreign nationals who hold the necessary U.S. government documents.
 Successful proposals will require the use of materials available only at the JCB.